 LOWELL THOMAS TRAVEL JOURNALISM COMPETITION

-Today the Foundation gives more than $25,000 annually in prize money and more than 100 awards to journalists and publications for outstanding print, digital, multimedia and broadcast work.
+Today the Foundation gives more than $25,000 annually in prize money and 75 to 100+ awards to journalists and publications for outstanding print, digital, multimedia and broadcast work.

 The contest traditionally opens in late February, and April 1 is the deadline for entries.
-Journalists from around the world may enter work following the contest’s eligibility guidelines and rules.
+Journalists from around the world may enter work published in the U.S. following the contest’s eligibility guidelines and rules.
 From 1,200 to 1,400 entries are received each year.
 Judging is done independently by the faculty of a top U.S. school of journalism.

 For more information on the competition, contact the Foundation administrator, Victoria Larson, firstname.lastname@example.org.